Raku/Documentable/README.md

 ## Usage

-Before generating any documents you should execute:
+This application uses a series of template and asset files (CSS, svg, ...) in order to generate the pages.
+If your repository does not include them, before generating any documents you should execute:

 ```
 documentable setup
 ```

-in order to download the necessary files needed to generate the site (CSS, svg, ...).
+in order to download them.
 Alternatively, you can add your own.
 See [default templates](#default-templates) to get more information.

 ```
 Usage: